Altona Pier Redevelopment

 The original timber pier at Altona was built in the late 1800s, with significant repair works carried out in the 1950s.
-Although currently open for enjoyment, the pier is nearing the end of its design life and signs of structural failure pose a risk to public safety.
+The pier is nearing the end of its design life and signs of structural failure pose a risk to public safety.
 To best cater for current and future community needs and ensure long term sustainability, a replacement is the most viable option.

 A consultation process was undertaken in mid-2020 on three designs, with more than 60 per cent of respondents choosing the option with an angled pier head as the preferred design.
 Preparation of the detailed designs based on the preferred concept design option will mark the next milestone of this project.

 Funding has been committed by the Victorian Government under the $24 million Piers and Jetties Stimulus Packages to revitalise the precinct and improve accessibility for the future.

 Frequently asked questions

 Why does the Altona Pier need to be replaced?